sourcecrypto/sourcecrypto.github.io/index.md

 ![](https://i.imgur.com/SR7yslg.png)

 The problem is that information is not so neatly organized, since each subject is related to the others.
 I **could** make a page that goes in-depth on every subject, but then I'd be re-producing the same information over and over in a bunch of different places.
-I need a database, so that the information displayed is adjusted depending upon my query.. rather than hard coding categories by sheer force of will.
+We need a properly tagged database, so that the information displayed is adjusted depending upon my query.. rather than hard coding categories by sheer force of will.

 ### A Machine Readable Repository on Every Subject In Crypto.